 Take Control of Your Health

 Fruits and vegetables, especially the ones summarized below – and whole wheat, are crucially important for keeping your body free of chronic inflammation and chronic pain.
-Smoothies, such as my V-8, Pumpkin Pie, Chocolate Cherry, Mint Chocolate, Heart Healthy, Healing Turmeric, and Green Berry smoothies are a great way to make sure you’re getting lots of inflammation-reducing fruits and vegetables.
+Smoothies, such as my V-8, Pumpkin Pie, Chocolate Cherry, Mint Chocolate, Heart Healthy, Healing Turmeric, and Green Berry smoothies, are a great way to ensure you’re getting lots of inflammation-reducing fruits and vegetables.

 Of course, you can’t live on smoothies alone!
 Good news – all the recipes on my Plantbasedcooking.com site contain anti-inflammatory plant foods, so you can’t go wrong!